revaturexyz/housing/Documentation/Services/Deprecated-Services/Maps.md

-is deprecated because in the current iteration of this project the google maps api will be accessed through the address service in backend
+This service is deprecated because in the current iteration of this project the google maps api will be accessed through the address service in backend.